moritzmucha/fastdigest/README.md

 pip install maturin
 ```

-3. Build and install the package:
+3. `git clone` or download and extract this repository, open a terminal in its root directory, then build and install the package:

 ```bash
 maturin build --release